 Jason saw a long absent clarity in Randy’s eyes as they looked at each other for a long moment.
 “Yeah,” he finally said.
 “I guess I’m the lucky one.”

 “Sorry I couldn’t take care of the bachelor party.”

 “It’s all right,” Jason said, “probably would’ve lead to more arrests.”

-“Yeah, Darren most likely,” Randy predicted, and they shared a laugh.
+“Yeah, Darren most likely,” Randy joked, and they shared a laugh.
 “Send me some pictures of the wedding.”

 “You got it.”
 Jason wanted to make the moment last.
 Memories of a disappeared, happier past beckoned him, he sensed Randy was feeling the same way, and they talked of the old days some more.
-He wanted to enjoy the moment some more, but he felt the pull of the outside world.
+He wanted to keep enjoying the moment, but he felt the pull of the outside world.
 “Well, hate to cut this short, but I have to head out.
 Need to pick up some stuff for our new place.”

 “Tell everybody I said hi.”

 “I’ll do that.”
 Jason looked to Randy one last time.
 “Good to see you again.”